coldbox-modules/mementifier/readme.md

 # Mementifier : The State Maker!

 Welcome to the `mementifier` module.
 This module will transform your business objects into native ColdFusion (CFML) data structures with :rocket: speed.
-It will inject itself into ORM objects and/or business objects alike and give them a nice `getMemento()` function to transform their properties and relationships (state) into a consumable structure or array of structures, etc.  No more building transformations by hand!
+It will inject itself into ORM objects and/or business objects alike and give them a nice `getMemento()` function to transform their properties and relationships (state) into a consumable structure or array of structures.
+It can even detect ORM entities and you don't even have to write the default includes manually, it will auto-detect all properties.
+No more building transformations by hand!
 No more inconsistencies!
 No more repeating yourself!

 > Memento pattern is used to restore state of an object to a previous state or to produce the state of the object.